ripley2459/craftorium/wiki/Veins.md

 #loader craftorium
 ```

-And importing some packages:
+And import some packages:

 ```ZenScript
 import mods.craftorium.vein.Veins;
 import mods.craftorium.vein.Builder;
 ```

-With the `Veins` package you can list and delete veins.
+With the `Veins` package you can list veins.
 But also have access to information about a particular.

 The `Builder` package gives you ways to create veins from scratch or modify existing ones.